Babson-Alling House: Current appearance of the landscape

 The main approach to the Babson-Alling House is from Washington Street (W) via an unpaved drive located immediately south of the barn.
 Leading to the west rear of the house, that drive is lined by a lilac hedge and enclosed by a wooden gate.
 A longer secondary drive, also unpaved, runs south from Poplar Street behind the White-Ellery House and the barn.
 The barn is sited between the two houses on the Washington Street (W) side.

 The 20,000 sq. ft. lot encompasses several landscape features that appear to have evolved during various periods in the property's history.
-Like the architectural changes, they are complementary, and add substantially to the property's ability to reflect changing fashions and tastes over a two hundred-year period.
+Like the architectural changes, they are complementary and add substantially to the property's ability to reflect changing fashions and tastes over a two-hundred-year period.
 They also help to create an oasis of tranquility that contributes to the overall historic integrity of the property, helping to mitigate the intrusiveness of modern traffic patterns.

-The house now sits on a low rise defined by a granite block retaining wall which is a typical Federal period landscape device.
+The house now sits on a low rise defined by a granite block retaining wall, which is a typical Federal period landscape device.
 The wall is broken in the center to allow three granite block steps to ascend laterally from the west (reoriented ca. 1930); three additional steps lead north to the entry portico.
-The retaining wall extends eastward beyond the house to a small shingled shed with pyramidal roof (ca. 1930).
+The retaining wall extends eastward beyond the house to a small shingled shed with a pyramidal roof (ca. 1930).
 A fieldstone wall, which may date to an earlier period, continues eastward from the shed.
 A split rail fence of unknown date occupies the southeast corner of the front lawn area and extends northward to the stone wall that separates the Babson-Alling property from the Poplar Street field.
-Directly behind the house, fieldstone is replaced by finished granite blocks which seem to be a mid to late 19th century attempt to beautify the area immediately surrounding the house.
+Directly behind the house, fieldstone is replaced by finished granite blocks which seem to be a mid-to-late nineteenth-century attempt to beautify the area immediately surrounding the house.
 The large front lawn is planted with mature willows and pines, and overgrown ornamental shrubs.